Butter Powder: Is It Healthy, How to Use It, and How Long It Lasts

 The most popular canned butter is Red Feather Pure Creamery Butter.
 The producer, Ballantyne, claims a shelf life of “at least” two years.
 However, avid fans of the product claim it’s good even after a decade of room-temperature storage.
 It has two downsides that I see, though.

 One, while it can sit on the shelf for years, once opened, it’s supposed to be refrigerated.
-Perhaps a butter bell like this would preserve it sans refrigeration.
+Two, is its cost, it’s pricey, but for that price, you get a true butter, one that melts just like the real thing and can be used as an actual substitute.

 Ghee